Collisions of false-vacuum bubble walls in a quantum spin chain: Results

 The entropy jumps clearly make MPS simulations of long-time dynamics demanding.
 However, for the purposes of studying the quasiparticle content of scattering outcomes, with the incoming quasiparticles chosen via the initial state, it is enough to accurately simulate a single collision and then wait until the outgoing wavepackets have separated sufficiently so that interactions between outgoing quasiparticles may be neglected (we assume the simulation parameters are chosen such that wavepackets remain localized for sufficiently long times)\footnote{Simulating for only relatively short times also increases the likelihood that these tasks can be carried out on NISQ-era quantum devices.}.

 We expect the entropy generated in a collision of localized quasiparticle wavepackets to depend on the collision energy relative to the masses of quasiparticles: the more scattering outcomes there are, and the greater the probability of those outcomes, the larger the post-collision entanglement entropy can be.
-In Fig.~\ref{fig:entropy_energy}, we explore the maximum cut entropy as a function of energy, controlled via the initial kink separation, for two sets of Hamiltonian parameters, one (ii) closer and one (iii) further from criticality.
+In Fig.~\ref{fig:entropy_energy}, we explore the maximum cut entropy occurring during the first collision as a function of energy, controlled via the initial kink separation, for two sets of Hamiltonian parameters, one (ii) closer and one (iii) further from criticality.
+As each datapoint on this Figure requires a full dynamical simulation, we limited the bond dimension to $D \le 96$ (versus $D\le 128$ of Fig.~\ref{fig:implots}) to save some computational time.
+We find that the trend with increasing bond dimension is nevertheless clearly visible.
 We find that the entropy indeed grows with energy, smoothly increasing even as thresholds are crossed, e.g.\ the $2m_{\mu^{(1)}}$, $3m_{\mu^{(0)}}$ and $4m_{\mu^{(0)}}$ thresholds in case of (ii) (see also Fig.~\ref{fig:ens_tci}).

 The entropy continues to increase at least until the energy is sufficient for the kinks to approach the maximum possible kink velocity prior to collision, at which point we expect deviations from the emergent relativistic dynamics to become apparent as Bloch oscillations emerge.
 In the case of (iii), Fig.~\ref{fig:entropy_energy} shows that the post-collision entropy eventually decreases as lattice effects kick in, coincident with deceleration of the kinks prior to collision.
 Note that we are able to reach much higher relative energies with parameters (ii) before encountering obvious lattice effects.
-This illustrates the general principle that more of the emergent relativistic QFT is revealed as one approaches criticality: the relative energies accessible by quasiparticles, while avoiding Bloch oscillations (momenta $< p(v_{\max})$), grows as the lattice meson mass drops.
+This illustrates the general principle that more of the emergent relativistic QFT is revealed as one approaches criticality: the relative energies accessible by quasiparticles, while avoiding Bloch oscillations (momenta $|p| < p(v_{\max})$), grows as the lattice meson mass drops.

 We also observe that much more entropy is generated in the first collision for parameters (ii) than for parameters (iii), even when the relative energy is similar\footnote{The difference in post-collision entropy is not attributable to different vacuum entropies, since these are $< 0.1$ in both cases.}.
 A significant part of this difference likely comes from a much higher probability of meson pair production, as well as the availability of the $\kappa\overline{\kappa}^{(0,1)}$ outcomes, in case (ii): the probability of particle production is $< 10\%$ in case (iii) at energy $E / m_\mu \approx 2.52$, in contrast with $\sim 38 \%$ at energy $E / m_\mu \approx 2.62$ in case (ii), according to $\kappa\overline{\kappa}^{(0,0)}$ basis overlaps.
 This is possible, since these two parameter sets were not chosen to be part of an RG trajectory, so that their emergent QFTs need not be the same.